sauceori/basic-python-adts/README.txt

 DEVELOPMENT PROCESS
-Starting out, I figured that I would write my list implementation first, since stacks and queues can be easily implemented using linked lists that meant I could spend less time writing error-prone code and more time testing the methods I write when creating the list ADT.
+Starting out, I figured that I would write my list implementation first, since stacks and queues can be easily implemented using linked lists that meant I could spend less time writing potentially error-prone code and more time testing the methods I write when creating the list ADT.
 I decided to go with a doubly-linked list because having constant-time access to both the head and tail confers some performance benefits, and makes writing certain methods easier even if it is more work having to manage a tail reference.
     For each of the ADTs, I began by first creating the unit test stubs that would form my test harness and correspond with the methods in my ADTs public interface.
 I documented each of these stubs with the expectations for the method I would later implement as part of the corresponding ADT